 3. Cork Board

 If you have kitchen counters then odds are you also have the clutter that ends up on them.
-To help cut down on the junk mail, bills, magazines, coupons and reminder notes that find their home on the counter, try putting cork board on the inside of cabinets that you use often and hanging some of your clutter there.
+To help cut down on the junk mail, bills, magazines, coupons and reminder notes that find their home on the counter, try attaching cork board on the inside of a cabinet that you use often and hanging some of your clutter there.